 At Viaa we have already taken care of the main form of local transportation for you.
-Our wonderful orange Viaa-bike will be at your disposal for getting around town, biking from home to school and vice-versa.
+One of our wonderful orange Viaa-bikes will be at your disposal for getting around town, biking from home to school and vice-versa.

 Travelling through Europe

-Studying in the Netherlands means also a great opportunity to see more of Europe.
+Studying in the Netherlands as an exchange student also means a great opportunity to see more of Europe.
 Many students that have come to study at Viaa during their exchange semester visited many cities in Europe.
 There are several airports in the Netherlands that have direct connections to almost every city in Europe.
 It is also possible to take the train to European cities within a few hours reach of the Netherlands.

 Depending on the country you are from, it might be necessary to apply for a travel permit for the Netherlands, before you apply for the actual residence permit.